-- have at least \$200,000 in total eligible project value - be a short term, industry-identified and industry-led collaborative research project to develop a product, service or process that will solve problems for industry and deliver tangible outcomes - benefit SMEs and increase their capacity to grow and adapt in changing markets - include eligible activities (below).
+- have at least \$200,000 in total eligible project value - be a short term, industry-identified and industry-led collaborative research project to develop a product, service or process that will solve problems for industry and deliver tangible outcomes - benefit SMEs and increase their capacity to grow and adapt in changing markets - include eligible activities (listed below).

-Eligible activities must include at least one of the following:
+Eligible activities must directly relate to the project and must include at least one of the following:

-- new research - proof of concept activities - pre-commercialisation of research outcomes - industry-focused education and training activities, such as internships and secondments between industry entities and research organisations - conferences, workshops, symposia related to the joint research - information sharing and communication initiatives related to the joint research.
+- new research - proof of concept activities - pre-commercialisation of research outcomes - industry-focused education and training activities, such as internships and secondments between industry entities and research organisations - conferences, workshops, and/or symposia related to the joint research - information sharing and communication initiatives related to the joint research.